• Skip to primary navigation

 Why are they so easy to make?
 Because they start with a cookie mix!

-These easy Raspberry Thumbprint Cookies are made with a sugar cookie mix.
+These easy thumbprint cookies are made with a bag of sugar cookie mix.

 A holiday plate with 3 Raspberry Thumbprint cookies with a white chocolate drizzle.

-If you promised the kids you would bake Christmas Cookies and you just don't have the time.
+If you promised the kids you would bake Christmas Cookies and you just don't have the time to whip up a batch of homemade cookies.

 Raspberry Thumbprint Cookies served on a festive red and green Christmas plate